DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/clusterops/cluster-settings.md

 Cluster settings are used to customize advanced feature settings for your cluster, including whether to enable GPU, helm repo refresh cycle, Helm operation record retention, etc.

-- Enable GPU: GPU cards and corresponding driver plug-ins need to be installed on the cluster in advance.
+- Enable GPU: GPUs and proper driver plug-ins need to be installed on the cluster in advance.

     Click the name of the target cluster, and click __Operations and Maintenance__ -> __Cluster Settings__ -> __Addons__ in the left navigation bar.